jeetchoudhary1/OpenWebWeatherMap/README.md

   Please execute the following code snippet before executing the tests

+  Open a command prompt and go to folder location and run `npm install` to grab all dependencies.

   npm install

   This command should take care of all the dependencies.